-Negative conditions in the credit and capital markets may adversely impact our ability to operate our business.
+The impact on our customers of negative conditions in the credit and capital markets may adversely affect our business.

-In the past, the level of demand from our customers for our services has been adversely impacted by slowdowns in our customers' industries as well as in the economy in general.
 A number of economic factors, including financing conditions for our customers' industries, have, in the past, adversely affected our customers and their ability or willingness to fund expenditures.
 Many of our customers depend on the availability of credit to help finance their capital and maintenance projects.
 At times, tightened availability of credit and changes in interest rates that affect the cost of construction financing and mortgages have negatively impacted the ability of existing and prospective customers to obtain sufficient financing and fund projects we might otherwise perform.
 As a result, our customers may defer such projects for an unknown, and perhaps lengthy, period.
 Any such deferrals would inhibit our growth and would adversely affect our results of operations.

-In a weak economic environment, particularly in a period of restrictive credit markets, we may experience greater difficulties in collecting payments from, and negotiating change orders and/or claims with, our customers due to, among other reasons, a diminution in our ultimate customers' access to the credit markets.
-If clients delay in paying or fail to pay a significant amount of our outstanding receivables, or we fail to successfully negotiate a significant portion of our change orders and/or claims with customers, it could have an adverse effect on our liquidity, results of operations, and financial position.
+In a weak economic environment, particularly in a period of restrictive credit markets, we may experience greater difficulties in collecting payments from our customers due to, among other reasons, a diminution in our ultimate customers' access to the credit markets.
+If clients delay in paying or fail to pay a significant amount of our outstanding receivables, it could have an adverse effect on our liquidity, results of operations, and financial position.